KeboHQ/wp-kebo-social/readme.txt

 This generates more visitors to your website from social services and social markers are increasingly important for SEO.

-= What is special about these Share Links? =
+= What is special about these Share Buttons? =

 The share links provided by each Social Service have some major downsides.
 To begin with none of them are consistently styled which makes them look messy together.
 More importantly, each includes adds its own external javascript file to your website.
 This slows down the loading of your website and includes a tracking feature to trace what users of your site are looking at.